AfriBiRds Monitoring toolbox

 A coordinator of biodiversity monitoring programmes

-You are coordinating biodiversity monitoring programmes under the authority of the environment Ministry or of associated national/local environmental agencies and you are looking for guidelines to set a national bird monitoring scheme flexible enough for contributing to feeding other running initiatives (e.g Waterbird counts, IBAs, the Southern Bird Atlas Project...)
+You are coordinating biodiversity monitoring programmes under the authority of an environment Ministry or of associated environmental agencies?
+You are looking for guidelines to set a national bird monitoring scheme compatible with other running initiatives (e.g Waterbird counts, IBAs, the Southern Bird Atlas Project, ...).

 Supporting the assessment of environmental conservation strategies

 Over the last 30 years, many environmental changes, such as those in land use and climate, have impacted on populations of birds across Africa and Europe.
 For effective conservation and informed decision making, we need the most up-to-date information on these impacts.
-Knowing where birds occur, and how this has changed, is a crucial part in targeting conservation action, and will tell us much about the state of the wider environment.
-It also provides valuable data for scientific analyses, and for assessing if and how projected changes are materialising.
+The knowledge about the birds’ (changing) occurrences is a crucial part in targeting conservation actions.
+Moreover, it tells us much about the state of the wider environment.
+It also provides valuable data for scientific analyses and for assessing if and how projected changes are materialising.

 Filling the knowledge gap on birds in Africa

-The lack of bird watchers and consistent monitoring schemes in Africa creates a large information gap, for understanding the population trends of Afro-Palearctic migrant birds, for weighing the different factors of decline operating either on birds’ wintering grounds, breeding grounds or on migration routes and, consequently, for identifying ways to reverse the decreasing trends.
-Nowadays, to draw a full evolutive picture, ornithologists are then challenged on assembling a fragile continental mosaic with various pieces of many incomplete sets of puzzles mostly not compatible to each other and representing with various qualitative and recurring degrees observations of the avian diversity in different African localities.
+The lack of bird watchers and consistent monitoring schemes in Africa creates a large information gap for: understanding the population trends of Afro-Palearctic migrant birds; weighing the different factors of decline operating either on birds’ wintering grounds, breeding grounds or on migration routes; and, consequently, for identifying ways to reverse the decreasing trends.
+As a result, it is hard for ornithologists to combine these inconsistent information and schemes to a global and standardised overview about the avian diversity in different African localities.

-Initiating African monitoring scheme baseline for common bird
+Initiating an African monitoring scheme as a standardised baseline for common birds

-The AfriBiRds Monitoring toolbox modestly aims with this monitoring scheme to propose standards on how to manufacture compatible pieces to complete an ambitious single puzzle so that bird observations are better structured to communicate among themselves in order to draw a more robust (nevertheless far-reaching) pan-African painting.
+With a monitoring scheme, the AfriBiRds monitoring toolbox modestly aims to propose standards on manufacturing compatible pieces to complete an ambitious single puzzle.
+With that, bird observations are better structured and easier to communicate in order to get a more robust pan-African overview.

-• AfriBiRds is originally dedicated to develop bird monitoring in Africa but people are welcome to use our materials to replicate it out of this region.
+The project AfriBiRds is originally dedicated to develop bird monitoring in Africa, but you are welcome to use our materials for replicating it somewhere else.

-• AfriBirds toolbox is essentially based on teaching materials prepared for a weekly AfriBiRds monitoring and conservation workshop that took place at the Comoé National Park in Côte d’ Ivoire and at the Omo Forest Reserve in Nigeria in January-February 2018.
+The AfriBiRds monitoring toolbox is mainly inspired from teaching materials of two AfriBiRds monitoring and conservation workshops that took place at the Comoé National Park (Côte d’ Ivoire) and at the Omo Forest Reserve (Nigeria) in January – February 2018.

-The AfriBiRds team is pleased to receive your feedbacks to improve our monitoring toolbox.
 The AfriBiRds team is also looking forward to collect information on the replications and expansions of the monitoring scheme developed as a toolbox.
-Please do not hesitate to send us an e-mail mentioning your names, surnames, affiliated organizations, monitoring implementing partners, planned monitoring locations (place, country).
+Please do not hesitate to send us an email (afribirds-survey@NABU.de) mentioning your names, surnames, affiliated organizations, monitoring implementing partners, planned monitoring objectives and locations (place, country).